Metformin and saxagliptin

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Metformin and saxagliptin Dosing Information
+Metformin and saxagliptin dosing information

 Usual Adult Dose for Diabetes Type 2:

 -Following a switch from metformin immediate-release to metformin extended release, glycemic control should be closely monitored and dosage adjustments made according.

 What other drugs will affect metformin and saxagliptin?

 More about metformin / saxagliptin

-- Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.
+Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.

-Copyright 1996-2012 Cerner Multum, Inc. Version: 4.01.
-Revision Date: 2013-07-02, 2:50:34 PM.
+Copyright 1996-2023 Cerner Multum, Inc. Version: 5.02.